rmgibbo/wetfe/web/docs/glossary.md

 : The deque of soul chips Ⓢ and power chips Ⓟ that represents healthy or empowered lifeforce.
 Generally, characters begin every encounter with all of their soul chips in this deque, and may temporarily accumulate one or more power chips above them.

 _innervate_
-: When a being uses the energy of their soul to unlock the power of a font, thereby binding with it.
+: When a being uses the energy of their soul to harness the power of a font, thereby binding with it.

 intelligence, INT
-: The quality encompassing a being’s mental agility, perception, insight, logic, and detailed memory.
+: The quality encompassing a being’s mental agility, perception, insight, logic, and memory.

 manafont
-: A type of font found on some equipment that typically augments or grants mental abilities.
+: A type of font found on some relics that typically augments or grants mental abilities.

 mode of effect
-: Any qualifier of an effect that must be present in both the causative and affected systems to manifest as intended.
+: Any qualifier of an effect that must be present in the affected system to resolve as intended.

 momentum, 𝓂
 : A being's moment-to-moment groove during combat encounters.
 Represented by an integer, which resets to 0 at the beginning of every round, and may then increase (due to hastening effects) or decrease (due to delaying effects) throughout it.